bobbimanners/ProDOS-Utils/README.md

 When in doubt, the `-` (minus) character is mapped to the most conservative choice for each option.

+In the example shown above, the user has requested that the `/gno/usr` tree be processed (ie: `/gno/usr` and all directories underneath it in the heirarchy.)
+Two levels of directory sorting are to be performed, first by name (in ascending order) and then to sort the directories to the bottom.
+No conversion of filename case will be performed, but modification and creation time dates will be updated to the new ProDOS 2.5+ format.

 The following prompts are presented in order:

   - *Path of starting directory*  Enter an absolute or relative path here.